Fashion Idols: The Pros and Cons

 If someone is rocking your ultimate look to a T then emulating them is easy.
 If you need a little inspiration one day, instead of trawling magazines, books, the TV, the net, or spending hours pounding the high street (as much as it’s fun to do this sometimes, we all have real lives too & its not always practical) you can just check out what your idols been wearing and get your fashion fix.

-Let them do the risky bits for you!
+Let them do the risky things for you!

 If they make a mistake (hello Pixie Geldof!) then you can avoid making that same fatal faux pas.
 Sure, you’ll make your own errors in judgement sometimes, but a fashion personality who can afford to take those risks regularly has a whole lot of history you can learn from.